learnitmyway/learnitmyway/content/post/learn-javascript-with-these-resources.md

 ---
-title: "Learn javascript with these resources"
+title: "Learn JavaScript with these resources"
 type: post
 date: 2017-11-12T12:43:17+01:00
 excerpt: In this article, I share a list of the recommended resources that have helped me learn JavaScript.